GFT therapy /

 There is no precise studies or evidence regarding this question but due to harsh chemicals and risk of allergies or burns, we recommend to stay away from dyeing your hair for at least 1 year.

-PRP also known as Protein Rich Plasma therapy is a relatively new area of medicine.
+GFT also known as Growth Factor Therapy is a relatively new area of medicine.
 Your own blood is drawn and then spun down in a centrifuge to concentrate the healing proteins and growth factors into a serum, the serum is then injected back into areas of your scalp with the purpose of accelerating healing and improving hair growth.
-PRP therapy has many uses ranging from dental surgery to orthopaedic medicine and now recently hair restoration.
+GFT therapy has many uses ranging from dental surgery to orthopaedic medicine and now recently hair restoration.

 What drugs are available for hair loss?